hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/react-apollo/tutorial-site/content/intro-to-graphql/4-watching-data-subscriptions.md

 ```
 subscription {
+  online_users {
+    id
+    last_seen
-  onlineUsers {
+    user {
-    count
+      name
     }
   }
+}
 ```

-3. Every time the number of onlineUsers change, you'll see a new response on the response window.
+3. Every time the set of online users change, you'll see the latest set on the response window on the right

 ## How do GraphQL subscriptions work?